Marucha16/projekt_git/bash/README.md

-# 🖥️ Skrypty Bash
+# 🖥️ Bash Scripts

-Zbiór przydatnych skryptów bashowych do szyfrowania, bezpieczeństwa, informacji o systemie i pobierania danych z API.
+A collection of useful Bash scripts for encryption, security, system information, and fetching data from APIs.

-## 📜 Spis skryptów
+## 📜 Script List

 - **`AES.sh`**
-  Szyfruje plik przy użyciu algorytmu AES-256-CBC za pomocą `OpenSSL`.
+  Encrypts a file using the AES-256-CBC algorithm with `OpenSSL`.

 - **`Virus_total.sh`**
-  Wysyła plik przez API do [VirusTotal](https://www.virustotal.com/) i sprawdza, czy jest bezpieczny.
+  Sends a file via API to VirusTotal and checks if it is safe.
 - **`Podpis.sh`**
-  Tworzy podpis cyfrowy pliku przy użyciu `GPG` (GNU Privacy Guard).
+  Creates a digital signature of a file using `GPG` (GNU Privacy Guard).

 - **`podstawoweinfobs.sh`**
-  Wyświetla podstawowe informacje o systemie: hostname, nazwa systemu operacyjnego, zużycie pamięci RAM oraz aktualna dostępna pamięć.
+  Displays basic system information: hostname, operating system name, RAM usage, and currently available memory.

 - **`pogoda_api.sh`**
-  Pobiera aktualną pogodę z API serwisu [OpenWeatherMap](https://openweathermap.org/).
+  Retrieves current weather data from the OpenWeatherMap API.

 - **`wyszukiwanie_lokalizacji.sh`**
-  Odczytuje współrzędne GPS z metadanych pliku (np. zdjęcia) i wyświetla je w konsoli.
+  Reads GPS coordinates from a file’s metadata (e.g., a photo) and displays them in the console.